chocolatey/choco-wiki/CommandsUpgrade.md

      IgnoreChecksums - Ignore checksums provided by the package.
 Available in 0.9.9.9+.

+     --ignorepackagecodes, --ignorepackageexitcodes, --ignore-package-codes, --ignore-package-exit-codes
+     IgnorePackageExitCodes - Exit with a 0 for success and 1 for non-succes- s, no matter what package scripts provide for exit codes.
+Overrides the default feature 'usePackageExitCodes' set to 'True'.
+Available in 0.- 9.10+.

+     --usepackagecodes, --usepackageexitcodes, --use-package-codes, --use-package-exit-codes
+     UsePackageExitCodes - Package scripts can provide exit codes.
+Use those for choco's exit code when non-zero (this value can come from a dependency package).
+Chocolatey defines valid exit codes as 0, 1605, 1614, 1641, 3010.
+Overrides the default feature 'usePackageExitCodes' set to 'True'.
+Available in 0.9.10+.

      --except=VALUE
      Except - a comma-separated list of package names that should not be upgraded when upgrading 'all'.
 Defaults to empty.
 Available in 0.9.10+.